arytiw/TSP-SESSION-DBPY/README.md

 # TSP-SESSION-DBPY

-This is final TSP SESSION MY SQL.
+This is final TSP SESSION assignment in MY SQL.